Red-throated Loon Gavia stellata

 There was one unverified report of Red-necked Grebe from the Christmas Bird Count on 26 December 1983.
 This is obviously an exceptional report that is unfortunately not well documented.

 On 1 January 2019, a Red-necked Grebe was recorded in the lagoon at Huguenot Memorial Park and remained at the location through 13 April 2019.
 It was most often and more easily viewed from the observation gazebo in the “free parking lot”, but could also be viewed from the family beach area a little more distantly.
 The bird was very active, often diving under the surface for prolonged periods of time and re-surfacing dozens of yards away, and did not seem at all perturbed by kayakers or people fishing in small boats nearby.

 Red-necked Grebe is incredibly rare anywhere in Florida and the species should not be expected here in any season or year.

 Eared Grebe Podiceps nigricollis

 There are four known reports of Eared Grebe in Duval County.
-Bryan Obst’s observation on 27 November 1976 marked the county’s first record (Edscorn, 1977).
+Bryan Obst’s observation on 27 November 1976 marked the county’s first report (Edscorn, 1977).
 The next report is from 3 December 1994 (no details), and on 8 December 2002 Clark noted one in north Jacksonville.
-The following year, Bob Richter reported one from Quarantine Island on 28 December 2003 (Anderson, 2004).
+The following year, Bob Richter reported one from Quarantine Island underneath the Dames Point bridge on 28 December 2003 (Anderson, 2004).

 It’s difficult to make a recommendation based on just four observations, but early December may be the right time to look for these strays.